SSO Setup

 Contact your organization admin.
 They can:

-- Contact Gravity Rail support for assistance
+authModeto a less restrictive value (if they have access) - Contact Gravity Rail support for assistance

 Security Notes

-- SSO authentication is logged for compliance and audit purposes
+- SSO authentication is logged for compliance and audit purposes.

-- SSO tokens are separate from global session tokens, providing per-organization authentication proof
+- SSO tokens are separate from global session tokens, providing per-organization authentication proof.

-- All SSO traffic uses encrypted HTTPS connections
+- All SSO traffic uses encrypted HTTPS connections.